tmuras/moosh/www/commands/index.md

     moosh category-export 0

-Example 2: Export category with id 3 and all its sub categiries.
+Example 2: Export category with id 3 and all its sub categories.

     moosh category-export 3